 Dr. Rosenzweig is a Professor of Cell & Molecular Pharmacology.
 As Associate Director, he oversees the ongoing evaluation, development and growth of Hollings-supported shared research resources.
 These shared facilities provide access to critical technologies, services and consultation that enhance scientific interaction and productivity of cancer center members.

-Dr. Watson is a Professor of Pathology & Laboratory Medicine.
-As Associate Director, he ensures the education and training opportunities for pre- and post-doctoral students as well as junior faculty within the Hollings Cancer Center are well-structured, coordinated across multiple initiatives, effective, and promote transdisciplinary collaborations.
+Dr. Hughes-Halbert is a Professor of Psychiatry and Behavioral Sciences.
+As Associate Director, she ensures the education and training opportunities for pre- and post-doctoral students as well as junior faculty within the Hollings Cancer Center are well-structured, coordinated across multiple initiatives, effective, and promote transdisciplinary collaborations.